creepersaur/creeperUI/readme.md

 win.button(id, "Label");  // Use the `.clicked` property to check if its clicked win.separator();          // No ID for this one,

+// TextEx is a more customizable text widget
+// You can change the color, font_size: u16, and give an optional font
+// Just make sure to clone an existing font (or use None if you don't want it) win.text_ex("Label", color, font_size, Option<Font>)

 // `checked` boolean tells the dropdown to be checked by default
 // use the `.value` property to check if it's checked win.checkbox(id, "Label", checked);